swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 @frozen
 public enum ByteOrder: Equatable, Hashable, Sendable {
   case big, little

+  /// The native byte order of the runtime target. static var native: Self { get }
 }
 ```
 Question: Would we prefer `ByteOrder` to not be a top-level type?